Tipping goes virtual as coronavirus decimates U.S. restaurant jobs

 “Even if it’s just a couple of dollars, the gesture alone can help raise somebody’s spirits,” he said.
 “Every little bit counts.”

-Ana Owens, a 30-year-old reproductive rights activist based in Washington, said the idea of an online tip jar came to her after her girlfriend – a bartender – saw her tips dry up in the days before authorities ordered the capital’s bars and restaurants shut last week.
+Ana Owens, a 30-year-old reproductive rights activist based in Washington, said the idea of an online tip jar here came to her after her girlfriend – a bartender – saw her tips dry up in the days before authorities ordered the capital’s bars and restaurants shut last week.

-Likeminded organizers setting up their own versions in cities like Austin, Houston, and Baltimore, as well as places further afield including Des Moines, Iowa, and Cabell County in West Virginia.
+Likeminded organizers setting up their own versions in cities like Austin here Housthere and Baltimore here as well as places further afield including Des Moines here Iowa, and Cabell County here in West Virginia.

 Efforts to help the out-of-work are also being championed via online fundraising platforms such as GoFundMe, which is full of restaurants, theaters, and other venues raising money to stay afloat and celebrity-led campaigns to raise money for charities.